nmoisseeva/cwipp/docs/source/usage.rst

 ``runCWIPP.py`` contains sample code for applying the CWIPP model in a forecast setting to predict the vertical smoke profile of a real-world wildfire plume

+Key configuration setting for this analysis are contained in ``config.py``.
+Their descriptions can be found in :ref:`config-table`.

 .. .. code-block:: python
 ..
 ..     from __future__ import print_function